MMmoataz/MMmoataz/README.md

 Software Engineering Student & Junior WebDeveloper
 --------------------------------------------------

-I began my coding experience as a naive computer science student eager to learn everything I could about the programming world, including code, unix, linux, and theory.
-And all the while, teaching myself web development.
+I started out as a curious computer science student, super eager to dive into everything related to programming—whether it was coding, Unix, Linux, or all the theory behind it.
+Along the way, I also taught myself web development.

 * 🖥️  See my portfolio at [StillWorkingOnIT](https://mmmoataz.github.io/portfolio/)
 * ✉️  You can contact me at [mohamedmoatazshatta@gmail.com](mailto:mohamedmoatazshatta@gmail.com)